cinnData/MLearning/9. Model validation/README.md

 `X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.2)`

 Setting `test_size=0.2`, you get a 80-20 split, which is quite popular among practitioners.
-Of course, there is nothing special in a 20% test size, though the idea that it is not reasonable to waste too much data on testing is commonly accepted.
+Of course, there is nothing special in a 20% test size.
+The idea is that it is not reasonable to waste too much data on testing.

 Suppose, to get it simple, that you wish to validate a logistic regression classifier, with a 1/0 target, and you have named `logclf` a `LogisticRegression` instance, with the default arguments.
 The logistic regression coefficients are calculated by applying `logclf.fit` to the training data: